View Gerald White's Obituary on newarkadvocate.com and share memories

 He is survived by his family: significant other Donna Brewer, daughters Stacy White (Scott Wilson), Deborah (Todd) Huff, Tina (Dan) James, step-children Dale Runyon, Rick (Billie Jean) Runyon, Todd (Brenda) McLean, Shane Sheumaker, Tonya (Chuck) Momburg; many grandchildren and great grandchildren; along with his sister Charlotte (Chuck) Sayles, and several nieces and nephews.

-Along with his parents, he was preceded in death by his sisters Thelma Ferricks, Linda Wilson and brother Paul White, previous wives Mary Lou White, Barbara Sue (Kirkbride) White.
+Along with his parents, he was preceded in death by his sisters Thelma Ferricks, Linda Wilson, Fayebell (Paul) Butler and brother Paul White, previous wives Mary Lou White, Barbara Sue (Kirkbride) White.

 Honoring Gerald's wishes there will be no visitation or services.